tasosalvas/spdiu/doc/about.md

 <!-- Copyright (C) 2025 Tasos Alvas <tasos.alvas@qwertyuiopia.com> -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
-# SPDIU's Philosophy and Goals
+# SpdIU's Philosophy and Goals

 I love Pixel Dungeon and SPD as free software cultural staples now spanning decades.
 I think they're worth nerding out on, and the abundance of forks sharing the same core makes these recipes applicable to many of them with very little effort.